 Complete the following steps to ensure that you have prepared for your study abroad experience

 Set a goal

 There are many reasons why students pursue study away opportunities.
 Have you given any thought to what you wish to gain from this experience?
 Review the “Set a goal” section of the Arts OASIS Study Away Guide to help you to identify your academic and personal goals.

 Degree residency requirement: You must satisfactorily complete a minimum of 60 credits at McGill University.

 Program residency requirement: At least two-thirds of all program requirements (Multi-track, Honours, Faculty program) must normally be completed at McGill.
 Some departments may require that you complete specific components of your program at McGill.
 Thus a maximum of one-third of all program requirements may be completed at another university.

-Course requirements: Courses that have been assessed and approved for McGill equivalence are eligible to be considered for transfer credit if the grade earned in the host university course(s) is equal to or higher than the grade/CGPA required to graduate from the host university.
+Credit value: The number of credits granted for a course taken at another university may not be the equivalent of three McGill credits.
+The host university’s method of credit value assessment will be used to determine the number of McGill credits each course will earn.Grade required for transfer credit: The grade earned in the host university course(s) must be equal to or higher than the grade/CGPA required to graduate from the host university.
 Normally, this is equivalent to a grade of C or better according to the host university’s grading scheme.
 The policy will apply to both elective and required courses.

 Plan your degree